FREQUENTLY ASKED QUESTIONS

 Where do I park?

-When pulling into FSCC North, you’ll find four handicapped spots directly in front of the building, plus plenty of other parking space to the front and side of the building.
+When pulling into FSCC Wilmington, you’ll find four handicapped spots directly in front of the building, plus plenty of other parking space to the front and side of the building.

-When pulling into FSCC South, you’ll find parking and handicapped spots on the side and back of the building.
+When pulling into FSCC Lewes, you’ll find parking and handicapped spots on the side and back of the building.
 Additional parking is coming soon in the expanding Vineyards complex.

 Can I make an appointment?